abby-albert/SNAT/_posts/2023-10-19-Flashcards.md

     /* ... (rest of your CSS styles) ... */
 </style>

-What is the deraitive of 63?
+What is the derivative of 63?

 A) 1
 B) 63